HappyFaceMonitoring/HappyFace3/docs/module_dev.rst

 -------------
 :class:`hf.module.ModuleBase` does provide several convenience functions that are used when the HTML weboutput is created, as well as default implementations for some optional actions the module can perform.
 The functions are called during different steps of the HappyFace acquire and render run and perform specific actions.

-In total, the user must implement at least one method, :meth:`hf.module.ModuleBase.extractData`, to populate the database and optionally, a set of the following methods
+In total, you must implement at least one method, :meth:`hf.module.ModuleBase.extractData`, to populate the database and optionally, a set of the following methods

 * :meth:`prepareAcquisition() <hf.module.ModuleBase.prepareAcquisition>`
 * :meth:`fillSubtables() <hf.module.ModuleBase.fillSubtables>`